About

 A Journey, Not a Destination

 I didn't start with a consulting practice or a certificate.
 I started in the trenches.
-As Vice President of Management and Organizational Development at Albertsons, Inc., I was responsible for developing leaders across one of America's largest grocery chains.
-Tens of thousands of employees, hundreds of stores, and That kind of operation has no patience for ideas that don't work in real life.
-That's where I learned that culture matters more than any strategy, and that a good culture whispers its values in every meeting, every decision, and every small act of respect.
+As Vice President of Management and Organizational Development at Albertsons, Inc., I was responsible for developing leaders across one of the largest retailers in the U.S. Tens of thousands of employees.
+Hundreds of stores.
+That kind of operation has no patience for ideas that don't work in real life.
+It is where I learned that culture matters more than any strategy, and that a good culture shows itself in every meeting, every decision, and every small act of respect.

 Management & Organizational Development

 Those years taught me what actually works when the pressure is on.
 I don't teach leadership from a textbook.
 I teach it from experience.
 From the promotions that worked and the ones that didn't.
 From the hard conversations that changed careers.
 From the teams that learned to trust each other and the ones that fell apart.
-I've learned that influence is far more powerful than authority, and that the greatest leaders rarely need to use their titles.
+One of my mentors taught me this early: leaders must never be afraid to use their authority, and yet the greatest of leaders rarely do.
+Think influence, not authority.

-After Albertsons, I brought that same approach to organizations across every industry, healthcare, technology, government, finance, and more.
+After Albertsons, I brought that same approach to organizations across healthcare, technology, government, finance, and more.
 I became a certified Everything DiSC facilitator, a Five Behaviors of a Cohesive Team practitioner, and an executive coach organizations keep coming back to.
 I started teaching graduate-level courses.
 And somewhere along the way, I started writing.
-I often tell leaders that true leadership is measured not by what we produce alone, but by what we inspire in others.
+What I've come to believe is this: leadership is first a way of thinking before it is a set of skills.

 Center for Management & Organization Effectiveness

-More than 250 weekly articles later, my Monday Morning Minute has become a trusted resource for leaders looking for honest, reflective guidance.
-Each one opens with an insight, shares a personal story, and ends with a challenge: How will you live, love, or lead, differently, or better, this coming week?
+More than 300 weekly articles later, my Monday Morning Minute has become a trusted resource for leaders looking for honest, reflective guidance.
+Each one opens with a quote, shares a personal story, and ends with the same question I ask myself every week: how will you live or lead differently or better this coming week?

 Graduate-level leadership instruction